luigisaetta/data-science-bp/README.md

 Some other examples are more general.

 ## Features
+* How to compute basic stats for a dataset
 * Usage of **ocifs** for easy access to OCI **Object Storage**
 * plot a **Correlation Matrix** as an **HeatMap** using **Seaborn**
 * How to check if **GPU** support is working